Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 How was intonation done in the 18th century, and in Bach's churches in particular

 The harpsichord and bass instruments were probably tuned to the organ in meantone temperament by Bach in Leipzig.
-Singers and players always strove for pure intonation on the bass notes of these instruments.
-Perfect purity was therefore not possible, but apparently this was considered acceptable, even by Bach.
+Singers and players always strove for a just intonation on the bass notes of these instruments.
+Playing perfectly in tune was therefore not possible, but apparently this was considered acceptable, even by Bach.

 XI.1 Tempo 1: Basic tempi and the factors that could influence them